mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/hengweizhu.md

 [<i class="fa-brands fa-github" style="color: #696969;"></i>](https://www.github.com)-->

-I completed my undergraduate degree in Neuroscience at the University of Bristol in 2018, After which I started a Wellcome Trust Neural Dynamics PhD programme jointly supervised by Jack and Rui Ponte Costa.
+I completed my undergraduate degree in Neuroscience at the University of Bristol in 2018.
+Following that, I began my PhD on the Wellcome Trust Neural Dynamics PhD programme which is co-supervised by Jack and Rui Ponte Costa.

 ### Research: